Alopecia/Indralupta

 Ayurvedic Line of Treatment (Chikitsa)

-Diet Recommendations (Ahara)
+Diet Recommendations for Hair Loss (Ahara)

 Foods to Avoid